PCRedHot/Accounting-System/README.md

     New threshold (input "none" to disable the alert): 1500 Alert threshold set to 1500.00

-After alert threshold has been set, if your expense exceed this value, the program will warn you about overspending when you **enter Finance Analysis Menu once again**.
+After alert threshold has been set, if your net expense* exceed this value, the program will warn you about overspending when you **enter Finance Analysis Menu once again**.

     Please enter transaction infomation
     Date (YYYYMMDD): 20190427